Do you have an actuarial graduate job interview coming? Gary Heslop from APR gives us his top interview advice for actuaries to help you succeed…

 So you’ve fired off your applications and awaited responses with bated breath.
 Finally, the moment you’ve been waiting for: you have an interview.
 Your only chance is to spend every spare minute between now and the interview date slavishly researching the company and names and personal habits of every actuary who has ever set foot in the company’s offices, right?
 Wrong.
 Don’t spend too long on reading the company’s website; instead, think more widely about the challenges the company is facing, issues surrounding the sector and profession.
 This will also allow you to ask better questions.

 Don’t download everything you know about a subject

-Solvency II still provides a good example: it’s useful to have a very high-level knowledge of what it’s about, and to give some thought to how it may impact your prospective employer (if it’s in the insurance sector).
-What is unlikely to impress is a full regurgitation of the details you’ve memorised regarding Solvency II’s different pillars.
+IFRS17 provides a good current example: it may be useful to have a very high-level knowledge of what it’s about, and to give some thought to what impact it might be having on your prospective employer (if in the insurance sector).
+What is unlikely to impress is a full regurgitation of the details you’ve memorised regarding the IFRS17 legislative process.

 Short, concise answers are best

 I’ve lost count of the number of times I’ve asked a question and after the candidate has rambled around a relevant answer, lost interest in what’s been said.
 Without being monosyllabic and closed, keep your answers on the short side, focused on the specific question asked and arrive at a definite end – if the interviewer wants more detail, they’ll ask for it.

 It’s important to know what’s on your CV and be aware of the skills your achievements have demonstrated, in case they become relevant to questions you’re asked in interviews.
 However, don’t have word-for-word prepared answers for every possible line of questioning.
 One of the skills employers are looking for is the ability to think on your feet.

 It’s not about how much you want it